 Flashpoint comes with two charges, whereas Aftershock comes with one — so you will need to use them wisely during a round.

-What makes both of these specifically handy, is that they can penetrate one wall.
-So as long as you have the inside scoop on when and where to use them (ideally combined with Cypher’s Spycam or Sova’s Owl Drone), then they’re an invaluable tool in making a play when entering a Reactor Site.
+What makes both of these specifically handy is that they can penetrate walls.
+So as long as you have the inside scoop on when and where to use them (ideally combined with Cypher’s Spycam or Sova’s Owl Drone), they’re an invaluable tool in making a play when entering a Reactor Site.

 Breach gives you all the utility you could need to help enter a site – or retake one.
 He can stay back and throw out flashes and stuns to push enemies out of corners, while letting the rest of the team mop up the mess.

 That doesn’t mean he’s not self-sufficient on the entry though.
 With enough practice, you can flash, stun, and blow out corners by yourself without breaking a sweat.
 Aiming your flashes is key though – you might need to change up where you flash every round to surprise enemies.